OHI-Science/ohi-science.github.io/pages/create_regions.md

 ## Issues

-There are several technical issues in generating regions which need need to: 1) not overlap with one another; and 2) cover the entire extent of the country without gaps, and .
+There are several technical issues in generating regions which need need to: 1) not overlap with one another; and 2) cover the entire extent of the country without gaps.
 Here is the raw data displayed for our example country of Malaysia.

 ![raw data: GADM and EEZ](/figs/create_regions/gadm.png)